 January 8th 2017

 In late November I had a bad fall, severely breaking my right arm and shoulder, so have been somewhat out of circulation since then.
 Never one to sit idly watching daytime tv, I have become adept at typing with three fingers of my left hand – allowing me to keep up with my Scotland Magazine commitments – as well as working on a project which does not require trying to lift a camera.
-Edwardian Railway Postcards draws on my extensive collection of cards to weave together the stories of both the Edwardian railway network and the postcard-collecting craze which swept Britain at the time.
+The resulting book, Edwardian Railways in Postcards, draws on my extensive collection of cards to weave together the stories of both the Edwardian railway network and the postcard-collecting craze which swept Britain at the time.
 The book is organised on a regional basis, exploring the huge range of postcards available to travellers across Britain.
 Along the way, I have found myself expanding my industrial postcards collection, so another book might happen some day soon.

 November 17th 2016

 The third volume of my Britain's Industrial Heritage series – due to be published in May 2017 by PiXZ/Halsgrove at £9.99 – has now been renamed Industries Which Made Britain Triumph.
 I am currently working my way through the page proofs.
 The book follows the same pattern as the first two volumes, with a very different but equally eclectic mix of subjects as the earlier volumes.
 This time the themes are Paper & Print, The Farming Industry, Roads & Bridges, Road Transport, Fairgrounds, China, Tiles and Glass, and Computers, Codebreakers and Communications.
 As with the earlier volumes, there is the expected and extensive gazetteer of places to visit across Great Britain.

 September 28th 2016